-Start getting rid of your debt in 2021 with these balance transfer credit cards
+Here's how to get rid of your debt with a balance transfer credit card - CNN Underscored

 Sign-up bonus: None.

 What we like about the Citi Diamond Preferred: This is a great card if you need an extended amount of time to get your finances in order.
-It offers an introductory rate on both balance transfers and your new purchases, which means you may be able to simplify your life by consolidating all your debt onto one credit card over the next four months, and then having a full 18 months to get your debt under control.
+It offers an introductory rate on both balance transfers and new purchases, which means you may be able to simplify your life by consolidating all your debt onto one credit card, and then paying down what you owe over the next 18 months.

 You have a four-month period after you first open the Citi Diamond Preferred to make any balance transfers and still have them qualify for the introductory APR offer.
 Just keep in mind the 18-month clock starts from the date of your first transfer, so if you have more than one transfer, it’s best to get them all done at roughly the same time.